breck7/scroll/scroll/readme.md

 you, and transform it to better suit the reader, is also key to Scroll.

-## Questions and Answers
+Because Scroll is designed for public domain sites, we can optimize for the single page reading experience but people can have the full Scroll contents and render it however best suits them.

-**Will you support publishing single pages for better SEO?**
+### Will you support publishing single pages for better SEO?

 No.

-**Will you provide support to people that don't publish in the public domain?**
+### Will you make design decisions for non-public domain sites?

 No.

-**Will you support newest articles flowing right to left instead of having potentially older articles up top?**
+### Will you support newest articles flowing right to left
+instead of having potentially older articles up top?

 No.

-## Alternatives Considered
+### What were some alternatives considered?

-There is no publishing software that reads and writes dumbdown yet so building Scroll was necessary.
+There was no publishing software that reads and writes Dumbdown yet so building Scroll was necessary.
 Jekyll and Brecksblog are 2 biggest inspirations.